sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/222_1_Add_custom_model_methods.md

 Notes:
 - Remember to use normal functions instead of arrow in case of instance methods, to ensure `this` is available.
 - We are adding these functions to the `Schema`, not the model.
 They will be used through the model, though, obviously.
 - Static attributes can be added under `statics`, in addition to functions.
-This is not possible with `methods`, since instance data is meant to be part of the schema.
+This is not possible with `methods`, since instance data is meant to be part of the schema's first argument (data).

 ### Alternate way to add methods - just add keys